-You don’t have to be a grammar jailbird due to punctuation infractions and grammar violations.
+You don’t have to be a grammar jailbird anymore.
 I’m going to free you from delinquent business writing and help you put your words in order.

-Ten Business Writing Felons You Can Fix Today
+Here are 10 Business Writing Felons You Can Fix Today:

 Business people get this wrong all the time: A company is an individual entity so write about it in the singular.
 For example: